Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ## Kickoff (optional)
 Speak to the executives of the team whose process is prioritized:
-- Clarify the goal of the project.
+- Clarify the goal of the project
-- Understand who in their team uses data.
+- Stakeholder mapping: understand who in their team uses data.
 Goal here is to really discover who to talk to and whether I could talk to multiple people at once.
 - Make sure that they are supportive of me spending time with their team members to gather data requirements.
 My job is here to be specific as to whom I’ll be meeting for how long and how often
 - Clarify the deadlines that need to be met so full support is available from the start
 - Make sure the expectations are set and met for everyone involved